A Survey on Knowledge-Oriented Retrieval-Augmented Generation: Advanced RAG Approaches

 \subsubsection{Static Training}

-Static optimization training is a straightforward yet effective approach where either the retriever or the generator remains fixed during the training process, allowing optimization to focus solely on the other component.
-This method is particularly advantageous in scenarios with limited computational resources or when rapid deployment is essential.
-For instance, fixing the retriever while optimizing the generator allows the system to benefit from established retrieval mechanisms, such as traditional BM25\cite{robertson2009probabilistic} or pre-trained models like BERT \cite{devlin2018bert}, without the overhead of simultaneously training the retriever.
-This can lead to faster training cycles and reduced resource consumption.
-However, the primary drawback of static optimization is the potential compromise in overall system performance.
-Since only one component is being optimized, the synergy between retrieval and generation may not be fully realized, potentially limiting the model's ability to adapt to specific tasks or domains.
-To mitigate this, careful selection of the fixed component and the optimization process is essential to ensure that the evolving component can effectively leverage the fixed information.
+Static optimization training is a simple yet effective approach where either the retriever or generator remains fixed during training, allowing optimization to focus on the other.
+This method is useful in limited resources or when rapid deployment is required.
+For instance, fixing the retriever while optimizing the generator lets the system benefit from established retrieval methods such as BM25 \cite{robertson2009probabilistic} or pre-trained models like BERT \cite{devlin2018bert}, without the overhead of joint training.
+This yields faster training cycles and lower resource use.
+However, its main drawback is the potential loss of synergy.
+Since only one component is optimized, interaction between retrieval and generation may not be fully realized, limiting adaptability to specific tasks or domains.
+Mitigating this requires careful selection of the fixed component and optimization strategy to ensure the evolving module effectively leverages fixed knowledge.